GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ```
 A pull request should be created from that latest branch to production: **`stages/prod`**.
 When creating the pull request:

+#### Pull request release
+Naming and labeling releases are automatically done in `identity-idp` after running `scripts/create-deploy-pr`

+In the `identity-pki` repo:
-- Title it clearly with the RC number, ex **"Deploy RC 112 to Prod"**
+- Title the pull request clearly with the RC number, ex **"Deploy RC 112 to Prod"**
    - If it's a full release of changes from the main branch, add one to the last release number
    - If it's a patch release, increment the fractional part, ex **"Deploy RC 112.1 to Prod"**
-   - Unsure what the last release was?
-Check the [releases page](https://github.com/18F/identity-idp/releases/)
+   - Unsure what the last `identity-pki` release was?
+Check the [releases page](https://github.com/18F/identity-pki/releases/)
 - Add the label **`status - promotion`** to the pull request that will be included in the release.

 - If there are merge conflicts, check out how to [resolve merge conflicts](#resolving-merge-conflicts).

 #### Share the pull request in `#login-appdev`